TSawyer87/flake/README.md

 - `nix flake show`: Show the flakes outputs

-- I switched default shells to nushell, some commands act differently with nu compared to say zsh.
+- I switched default shells to nushell, some commands act differently with nu compared to say zsh such as pipelines and `&&`.
 That being said I set up `just` and made a `justfile` to simplify some commands, just typing `just` will show you what's available.

+- `just`: show available just commands

 - `just fu`: flake update

 - `just ncg`: garbage-collection

 - `just cleanup`: Run `nh os clean`

+Some custom nushell commands: If they aren't working you may have to source them from the terminal with `source ~/flake/home/shells/nushell/nix.nu`:

+- `nix-upgrade -i`: interactive upgrade, choose which packages to upgrade

+- `nix-upgrade /path/to/flake` upgrade all

+- `nix-list-system` # list all installed packages

 **Defaults**: